 These are the basics.
 Soon you learn a few more advanced things; pull yourself over the ground at the start to get an immediate speed boost, stay low to keep speed as moving upwards will drain your momentum, hook your way around entire set pieces to cut huge amounts of time off of each run.
 The more you play a level the more you’ll adapt, you may abandon a strategy, then alter the first one again and find it’s even faster, and you’ll do this five or six times before settling on a general game plan that simply requires honing your skills.

 Outside of this, I would argue Cyber Hook isn’t for a casual audience.
 And by this I mean the game is incredible in filling its niche, but the joy of it comes from mastery and repetition in getting that time lower and lower.
-Cyber Hook can get fiendishly difficult to get max rank on some of it’s later levels, and requires a steady hand and a good strategy.
+Cyber Hook can get fiendishly difficult to get max rank on some of its later levels, and requires a steady hand and a good strategy.
 One incredible feature is that you can check the leaderboards and watch all the replays of the top players if you feel bold enough to copy their strategies, but be warned; the skill ceiling is insanely high in this game.
-Some strategies are so hard to replicate the average player would need dozens if not hundreds of hours to reach the level of precision to pull them off, of which I am definitely one.
+Some strategies are so hard to replicate the average player would need dozens if not hundreds of hours to reach the level of precision to pull them off, and I am definitely bog average compared to the top players.

 Cyber Hook PC Review – Verdict